bytescout/pdf-co-api-samples/Barcode Reader API/PHP/Read Barcode From URL Asynchronously/README.md

-## How to read barcode from URL asynchronously for barcode reader API in PHP with PDF.co Web API

-### See how to read barcode from URL asynchronously to have barcode reader API in PHP

-Today you are going to learn how to read barcode from URL asynchronously in PHP.
-Barcode reader API in PHP can be implemented with PDF.co Web API.
-PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
-Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.
+## How to read barcode from URL asynchronously for barcode reader API in PHP with PDF.co Web API What is PDF.co Web API?
+It is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+Can also generate barcodes and read barcodes from images, scans and pdf.

-PHP code samples for PHP developers help to speed up the application's code writing when using PDF.co Web API.
-Open your PHP project and simply copy & paste the code and then run your app!
-Enjoy writing a code with ready-to-use sample PHP codes to add barcode reader API functions using PDF.co Web API in PHP.

-PDF.co Web API - free trial version is on available our website.
-Also, there are other code samples to help you with your PHP application included into trial version.

 ## REQUEST FREE TECH SUPPORT